General Phone: (281) 298-1144

-An electroencephalogram (EEG) is a safe, effective, and painless procedure that creates an image of your child’s brainwaves, giving the doctors at THINK Neurology for Kids the information they need to diagnose certain conditions and determine the best treatment.
+An electroencephalogram (EEG) is a safe, effective, and painless procedure that creates an image of your child’s brainwaves, giving the doctors and healthcare team at THINK Neurology for Kids the information they need to diagnose certain conditions and determine the best treatment.
 As specialists in performing and interpreting EEGs, this team of experts does the most pediatric EEGs in the Houston area.
 To learn more about EEG or to schedule an appointment, call the office in The Woodlands, Sugar Land, Katy, or Austin, Texas, or use the online booking feature.

 The nerve cells in your brain produce electrical signals or brainwaves.
 During an electroencephalogram (EEG), small electrodes placed on your child’s scalp detect this electrical activity.
 The electrodes send the information to a computer that produces an image of the brainwaves.

 Normal brainwaves make a specific pattern on the computer display.
 A THINK Neurology for Kids doctor compares your child’s EEG to a range of normal patterns to identify unusual brain activity.

 EEGs frequently diagnose epilepsy and seizure disorders, but they also help identify and guide treatment for other conditions, such as:

 An EEG is also an essential test performed when children have a developmental delay.

 THINK Neurology for Kids offers EEGs at the office or in the comfort of a patient’s home.

 The EEG technician measures your child’s head, then uses a washable, non-toxic grease pencil to mark the spots for placement of the small metal electrodes.
 They don’t need to cut your child’s hair, but the tech cleans each spot before attaching the electrode.